 Fact: No, you just need enough page file (virtual memory) size.
 However, the more RAM you have (up to 4 GB), the less swapping of data to/from the hard drive, which may improve the frame rate.

-There is only one psydog in the Red Forest.
+There is only one psydog in the Red Forest, one of the grey ones.
 Kill it and the phantom pseudodogs disappear.
 But they also disappear if you get out of the psydog's range.

 All controllers do have a ranged attack, where they grab your point of view, pull it toward them, then throw it back.
 But not all controllers use this attack right away.